Photography in the gardens

 - As you enter the garden, please pick up a “photographers card” at the wooden entry sign with the brochure holders.
 Clip this card onto your person while shooting in the garden.
 This lets us know that you have read and agree to our photo policies.
 Please return the card to the brochure box or the greenhouse when you leave.

-- If you have any questions, please call Paula (see sidebar for contact info)
+- If you have any questions, please call Paula (see bottom of page for contact info)

 Ceremonies in the gardens